mark1neiman/anagramapp/README.md

   - WordbaseUploader - jsx/js fetched via axios to the database for uploading a .txt list to the database tables.
   - Logout - just a small jsx for login out option, nothing special.
 #### Pages folder
-  - Login - well login is login but uses, here i wanted to show myself :smile:, React createContext feature.
+  - Login - well login is login but uses :smile:, React createContext feature.
 Fetches via axios to the database, finds out does the user exists or not.
   - Home - just takes into all components and builds the app.
 #### Context folder